Harrogate: Parks and gardens

-The Valley Gardens, in Low Harrogate, is the town's main park and covers much of the area originally known as 'Bogs Field', where a number of springs were discovered.
-The Valley Gardens (locals use the definite article) has an ice-cream parlour, children's play area with outdoor paddling pool, a skate park, frisbee golf, crazy golf and mini golf.
+Valley Gardens, in Low Harrogate, is the town's main park and covers much of the area originally known as 'Bogs Field', where a number of springs were discovered.
+Valley Gardens has an ice-cream parlour, children's play area with outdoor paddling pool, a skate park, frisbee golf, crazy golf and mini golf.
 The Sun Pavilion at the northern edge of the park can be privately hired for weddings.
 Tennis courts and a bowling green are in the west of the park.
 The Friends of Valley Gardens group was formed in 2009 to support the park.
 It works in partnership with Harrogate Borough Council to guide the park's development.

-The Stray is an area of open parkland in the centre of the town.
-It was created in 1778 to link most of Harrogate's springs in one protected area by an act of Parliament which fixed its area as 200 acres, and even now when part is removed, e.g. due to road widening, it must be replaced elsewhere.
-During the Victorian period, there was a racecourse for horses there.
+The Stray is an area of open green space that wraps around three sides of the town centre.
+It was created in 1778 to link most of Harrogate's springs in one protected area by an act of Parliament, which fixed its area as 200 acres.
+The Stray is heavily defended and even now when part is removed, e.g. due to road widening, it must be replaced elsewhere.
+It has been used for many purposes throughout history, including as an aircraft landing site and farm in wartime, a racecourse during the Victorian period and more recently for cultural and sporting events including the 2014 Tour de France.

-RHS Harlow Carr gardens, on the western edge of Harrogate, are award-winning themed gardens and are the Royal Horticultural Society's main presence and representative in the North of England.
+RHS Harlow Carr gardens, on the western edge of Harrogate, are award-winning themed gardens and are the Royal Horticultural Society's flagship garden in the North of England.

-The town has several smaller parks and gardens, including The Softpot Garden at Grove House, the Jubilee Gardens and Victoria Gardens on the eastern side of central Harrogate.
+The town has several smaller parks and gardens, such as Jubilee Gardens and Victoria Gardens on the eastern side of central Harrogate.
+Other significant green spaces can be found outside the town centre including at The Oval and Coppice Valley.